Martin Zilber: Career

-Investigation into Misconduct
+Investigation in Misconduct

 On April 9, 2021, the Investigative Panel of the Florida Judicial Qualifications Commission found that Martin Zilber had engaged in judicial misconduct.
-He was accused of repeatedly treating staff with a lack of dignity and had improperly requested his staff to do his personal tasks, including asking his judicial assistant to assemble a scrapbook of what he claimed were his many accomplishments.
-He was also accused of asking his pregnant assistant to repeatedly lift and move his chair.
-The Commission found he was often tardy or absent from the courthouse.
-Consequently, the Commission recommended that he be fined $30,000, suspended for 60 days, re-attend Florida Judicial College, and write letters of apology to his staff and former staff.
+He was accused of improperly requesting his staff to do his personal tasks.
+The Commission also found he was often tardy, worked from home and was absent from the courthouse.
+Consequently, the Commission recommended that he be fined $30,000, suspended for 60 days, re-attend Florida Judicial College, and write letters of apology to his staff and former staff.[11][12]
 The judge submitted a resignation letter on May 14, 2021.

+Following Zilber’s departure from the bench, The Florida Bar separately investigated the allegations surrounding the matter.
+After conducting its review, The Florida Bar found no probable cause to impose disciplinary sanctions against him.
+As a result, the Miami Herald reported that no disciplinary action was taken against Zilber in connection with the allegations.

+As of September 10, 2026, Zilber serves as the current Chair of The Florida Bar’s Eleventh Judicial Circuit Grievance Committee, a committee responsible for reviewing complaints involving attorneys and evaluating matters related to professional conduct and potential disciplinary proceedings.

 Personal life

 Zilber lives with his wife and two children in Miami-Dade County, Florida.
 His son Michael is also an attorney at the Carlton Fields law firm.